Celebrating its 7th year, the Business of Sport Summit is the most senior and significant gathering of sports industry executives in Australia.

-Annually this unparalleled discussion examines the industry trends ahead, determining the strategies and tactics for sports executives to innovate, grow and succeed off the field.
+Bringing together the nation’s leading Sports executives, this is the ideal platform to examine the industry trends ahead, and to determine the strategies and tactics to innovate, grow and succeed off the field.

 // 6+ keynotes